-Key management personnel includes those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
+Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of executive and non-executive members of the Company's Board of Directors and corporate officers, including the Company's Chief Executive Officer and Chief Financial Officer.

-The Company entered into the following transactions with related parties and key management personnel during the period ended December 31, 2012:
+The Company entered into the following transactions with related parties and key management personnel during the period ended March 31, 2013:

-Paid or accrued the following to Cooper Jack Investments Limited, a private company controlled by Robert T. Boyd, the President, Chief Executive Officer and director of the Company:
+Paid or accrued the following to Cooper Jack Investments Limited, a private company controlled by Robert T. Boyd, the President, Chief Executive Officer and a director of the Company:

-2012 2011
+2013 2012

-Management fees \$ 9,675 \$ 62,460
+Management fees \$ - \$ 6,300

-Geological & consulting fees 116,100 121,950
+Geological & consulting fees 30,150 43,200

-Share-based compensation: 21,120 Nil